openstack/rally/doc/specs/implemented/deployment_type.rst

 Problem description
 ===================

-Rally is able to examine only system that use Keystone as a authentication services, which limits sphere where Rally is suitable.
+Rally is able to examine only system that use Keystone as an authentication service, which limits sphere where Rally is suitable.

 At the moment to run Rally Task or Rally Verify you must specify OpenStack deployment which contains credentials of it.
 These credentials are used in